Yusarina/Rinas-World-Pen-s-For-ChilloutVR/README.md

-# Jolia's World Pens For ChilloutVR
+# Rina's World Pens For ChilloutVR

 NOTICE: The Pen has been updated to Unity 2021.3.23f1 and to CCK 3.7, hhowever further updates are not guaranteed.